-The Case of the Bloody Grout
+The Case of the Melting Marble Mystery

 A strange stain in a hotel suite leads the Stone Detective to uncover a 40-year-old murder buried beneath the marble.